 These families were hard workers.
 Each held additional jobs—teacher, doctor, salesperson—to support their winemaking endeavors.
 And they toiled in a collaborative spirit, sharing advice, humor and encouragement, as they began writing history by producing superior wines in Oregon.
-It wasn’t until David Lett entered his Oregon Pinot Noir in the 1979 Gault-Millau French Wine Olympiades and won top Pinot Noir honors against France’s best labels, that the world started to take notice of Oregon as a serious winemaking region.
+Though, it wasn’t until David Lett entered his Oregon Pinot noir in the 1979 Gault-Millau French Wine Olympiades and won top Pinot noir honors against France’s best labels that the world started to take notice of Oregon as a serious winemaking region.

-In just 40 years, Oregon has evolved into a world-class wine growing state with 16 approved winegrowing regions and more than 300 wineries producing wine from 72 grape varieties.
+In just 40 years Oregon has evolved into a world-class wine growing state with 21 approved winegrowing regions, and more than 300 wineries producing wine from 72 grape varieties.
 As a wine region we’ll, no doubt, continue to grow and evolve, but Oregon will always be a place where small, handcrafted wines reign, where collaboration and community are key and where the growers and winemakers are never far away from the tasting room.

-2. Chehalem Mountains – is one of Oregon’s newest AVAs and a sub-appellation of the existing Willamette Valley region.
+- Chehalem Mountains – is one of Oregon’s newest AVAs, and a sub-appellation of the existing Willamette Valley region.
 This viticultural area is 19 miles southwest of Portland and 45 miles east of the Pacific Ocean.
 It is 20 miles in length and 5 miles wide.

 Chehalem Mountains is a single landmass made up of several hilltops, ridges and spurs that is uplifted from the Willamette Valley floor.
 The appellation includes all land in the area above the 200-foot elevation.
 They are the highest mountains in the Willamette Valley with their tallest point, Bald Peak, at 1,633 feet above sea level.

-4. Ribbon Ridge – is a sub-appellation of the Willamette Valley AVA that sits 22 miles southwest of Portland, 4 miles northwest of Dundee and 40 miles east of the Pacific Ocean.
+- Ribbon Ridge – is a sub-appellation of the Willamette Valley AVA that sits 22 miles southwest of Portland, 4 miles northwest of Dundee, and 40 miles east of the Pacific Ocean.
 Ribbon Ridge is contained within the larger Chehalem Mountains AVA – which is contained with the Willamette Valley AVA.

 Protected by geographical features to the north, south and west, Ribbon Ridge’s grape-growing hillsides are slightly warmer and drier when compared to the adjacent valley floors.
 Ribbon Ridge’s moderate climate is well suited for early grape growth in the spring, consistent and even ripening over the summer and a long, full maturing season in the fall.

-Winemaker David Lett planted the first Pinot Noir in the Dundee Hills in 1965, naming it The Eyrie Vineyard.
-Soon after, Dick Erath of Erath Vineyards arrived, followed by the Sokol Blosser family and other winemakers who cleared south-facing slopes to plant many of Oregon’s first vineyards.
+Winemaker David Lett planted the first Pinot noir in the Dundee Hills in 1965, naming it The Eyrie Vineyard.
+Soon after arrived Dick Erath of Erath Vineyards, followed by the Sokol Blosser family and other winemakers who cleared south-facing slopes to plant many of Oregon’s first vineyards.
 They whole-heartedly believed this area would one day be an important cool-climate wine-growing region.
-It didn’t take long for the world to discover Dundee Hills and Oregon – after the relatively unknown Eyrie Pinot Noir placed among the top three wines in the 1979 Gault-Millau French Wine Olympiades, beating out more famous French labels.
+It didn’t take long for the world to discover Dundee Hills and Oregon – after the relatively unknown Eyrie Pinot noir placed among the top three wines in the 1979 Gault-Millau French Wine Olympiades, beating out more famous French labels.
 Today, the area remains home to many of Oregon’s modern pioneer winemakers who continue to successfully grow and make premium wine.
 The appellation won approval in November 2005.